h8d13/TERCES/README.md

 In case your distro doesn't package directly:

-- [KEKeys/](./KEKeys/README.md) - Setup helpers for `pam-u2f` to build from source latest version.
+- [KEKeys/](./KEKeys/README.md) - Setup helpers for `pam-u2f` to build from source latest version (say you are using open-rc for example).
 - And integrate to `pam.d` for system-login, login-manager, etc...

-> Helps you integrate with system even if not packaged by your distro, if it is:
+Helps you integrate with system even if not packaged by your distro, if it is:

-Set-up on arch (which asumes base-devel git tar...):
+Set-up on arch (which asumes base-devel git tar):

 `sudo pacman -S pam-u2f libfido2 python-fido2 python-cryptography`